AndriiKudinov/hello-world/README.md

 # hello-world
 Hi, my name is Andrii.
-I made this hello-world repository just for educational purposes using the <a href="https://guides.github.com/activities/hello-world/" title="hello world git guide" target="_blank">guide for beginners</a>.
+I made this hello-world repository just for educational purposes using the <a href="https://guides.github.com/activities/hello-world/" title="hello world git guide">guide for beginners</a>.

 Also I am testing the html this time.